digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 <!--presenter notes

-The article you read about the Bentley Archivematica - ASpace - DSpace integration maps out their integration with the Digital Curation Center or DCC Lifecycle Model.
+In the Bentley article you read about how they integrated Archivematica, ASpace and DSpace.
+The way they were integrated was modeled after the Digital Curation Center or DCC Lifecycle Model.

 Before we look at the Bentley Library example, we should understand what the DCC Model is, what it is for, and how it differs from the OAIS, specifically.

 -->